Tennessee vs Kentucky: Security Deposit Laws Compared

 FAQ

-Tennessee requires landlords to return deposits within 30 days, while Kentucky requires 60 days.
-Tennessee has the shorter deadline, generally favoring tenants.
+- Tennessee requires landlords to return deposits within 30 days, while Kentucky requires 30 days.
+Both states share the same return deadline.
 Other factors like maximum deposit caps and statutory penalties also matter — see the comparison table below.